 Yes!
 The UK does have thrift stores.
 You can find thrift stores on almost every high street in the UK, many high streets will have several thrift stores.

 The profits usually go to charity, with the exception of some dedicated second hand shops which might be more inclined to sell designer or vintage clothing at higher prices.
+You can find everything from clothing to second hand furniture in London.

 What Do They Call Thrift Stores In England?